Welcome! Information about Development in Your Neighborhood

 Step 1: Identify the Project

-If you received a postcard, it will list a Project Name and Plan Number.
+If you received a postcard, it will have a Project Name and Plan Number.
+A sign posted on a property will have a Plan Number.
 You can use this information to access project materials directly in the Community Development Online Portal.

 Don't know the project name or case number?
 No problem.
 You can always search for projects on the portal using a parcel number or address.